tc39/proposal-temporal/docs/calendar.md

 - a string that is accepted by `new Temporal.Calendar()`; or
 - a string in the ISO 8601 format.

-Note that the ISO 8601 string can be extended with a `[u-ca-identifier]` annotation in square brackets appended to it.
+Note that the ISO 8601 string can be extended with a `[u-ca=identifier]` annotation in square brackets appended to it.
 Without such an annotation, the calendar is taken to be `iso8601`.

 This function is often more convenient to use than `new Temporal.Calendar()` because it handles a wider range of input.